GrumpyRobot21/Rock-Paper-Scissors-Lizard-Spock---Portfolio-Project-2---JavaScript-Essentials/README.md

 For the purposes of this story, our 'First time' user will be called 'Bob'.
 Bob likes playing games of chance.

 - Bob has looked up the site because he wants to have a go at beating the computer playing the famous game from the tv show 'Big Bang Theory'.
 Bob has navigated to the home page and is immediately presented with a clean and clear, easy to understand game interface.
 Bob reads the game play instructions and starts clicking on his chosen game icons.
 When Bob wins a game of ten rounds he gets a cheery and uplifting text box congratulating him on his win accompanied by a brief winning sound.
-This encourages Bob to play agin.
+This encourages Bob to play again.

 - When Bob loses a game of ten rounds he is presented with a comiseratory text box accompanied by a losing sound and encouraged to play again to see if he can win.